 Personal accident: This can give you a lump sum pay out if you’re seriously injured after an accident on your bike.

 Third party liability: This can cover the cost of any claims against you if you cause an accident while riding your bike.

-Check each policy to make sure it gives you the cover you need before you buy.
-If you simply purchase the cheapest eBike insurance, UK wide, you may not have the right cover for you.
+Check each eBike insurance policy carefully to make sure it gives you the cover you need before you go ahead and buy it.

 When you know what cover you want, look for a policy that offers what you need at the cheapest price.